eremeeff/docs.jetfueltenders/source/pages/import-excel/index.rst

 **In this video, I will show you how to upload your offers via an excel file.**

-Before you begin:

-#.
-Go to the tender invitation page
-#.
-Click on Export and select Export Tender Information
-   JetFuelTenders will generate a customised template with tender information
-#.
-Open the downloaded Excel file
-   This file contains multiple sheets.
-Bids are entered in the following three sheets:

-   -  Locations
-   -  Volume Base Fees & Taxes
-   -  Per Usage Base Fees & Taxes

-#.
-Go to the Locations sheet
-   Complete all mandatory fields in this sheet.
-Use the below information to reference the input format.
-#.
-Go to the Volume Base Fees & Taxes
-   Input any related fees and taxes for each specific location.
-One fee or tax per row
-#.
-Go to the Per Usage Base Fees & Taxes
-   Input any related fees and taxes for each specific location.
-One fee or tax per row
-#.
-When ready, save the Excel document and upload it to
-   JetFuelTenders.com by clicking on the Import button on the tender page or send this document to the airline via emails.

 This document is based on IATA XML Tender / Bid Fuel Data Standard.

-Here is a `sample Excel document <https://www.jetfueltenders.com/documents/4/Test_Import-tender-information.xlsx>`_ which you can use as reference.

 .. raw:: html